mattgemmell/pandoc-novel/publish/figuremark-docs-converted.md

 #### 3. Attributed marks

 Similar to the second group, the final type of mark is an attributed mark, whose annotation is simply interpreted as a list of attributes to apply to the resulting span, in the same way as for the figure block itself (detailed above).
+The same attributes are supported in attributed marks as in the figure block's attributes list, with the exception of directives.

 For example, the syntax `[some text]{.big title='This!'}` will result in a FigureMark span with the `big` CSS class applied, and with a `title` attribute which has the value `"This!"`.

-The same attributes are supported in attributed marks as in the figure block's attributes list, with the exception of directives.
+As a convenience, there is a special case: if the entire attributes string has no prefix and no whitespace, it will be treated as a dot-separated list of one or more CSS classes.
+Thus, both of these are equivalent: `[text]{.big}` and `[text]{big}`, and you can apply the CSS classes `one`, `two`, and `three` like this: `[text]{one.two.three}`.
+This essentially allows applying custom short marks, with suitable CSS styles defined.

 ---